J&K: ‘Kashmir Times’ office in Srinagar sealed, editor vows to fight

 The journalist said they had also approached the court four weeks ago.
 “They have simply locked our office,” she added.
 “We haven’t handed over anything to them.
 Our infrastructure is here, our computers are here, all the machinery and technical things are here, our generators and other equipment are here.”

 Bhasin said she will challenge the eviction order.
 “There was no technical reason on which the office could have been sealed,” she told Kashmir Reader.
 “However, it was due to me speaking up for press freedom.
-We are going to fight it,” she said.”
+We are going to fight it.”

 Politicians condemn move

-Mainstream political parties condemned the sealing of the Kashmir Times office and accused the ruling Bharatiya Janata Party of clamping down on dissent.
+Mainstream political parties condemned the sealing of the Kashmir Times office and accused the ruling Bharatiya Janata Party of scuttling press freedom and dissent.

 “Anuradha [Bhasin] was one of the few local newspaper editors in J&K, who stood up to GoI’s illegal and disruptive actions in the state,” tweeted People’s Democratic Party President Mehbooba Mufti.
 “Shutting down her office in Srinagar is straight out of BJP’s vendetta playbook to settle scores with those who dare to disagree.”